 With the evening in full swing, we traveled back to the Deep Ellum neighborhood to visit BrainDead Brewing, where a robot constructed from a beer keg greeted us at the door.
-Inside, artsy 30-somethings chatted at long picnic benches and industrial bar tables, circular lamps attached to wooden shipping pallets hung from the ceiling, and an array of music-themed artwork decorated the
+Inside, artsy 30-somethings chatted at long picnic benches and industrial bar tables, circular lamps attached to wooden shipping pallets hung from the ceiling, and an array of music-themed artwork decorated the interior walls.

 With a hip decor and bohemian clientele, BrainDead also takes risks with its beers.
 While I played it safe, noting the essences of banana and clove in my Idle Playthings Belgian Golden Strong, my wife swung for the fences with the 10th Anniversary DIPA.
 Made with wild yeast and aggressive hops, the Double IPA exploded with rich citrus and honey flavors.
 And while we didn’t order any food, the gourmet bar grub looked fantastic, especially the “Not Yo Fries” our tablemates were devouring.
 Loaded with beef picadillo, pickled jalapeños, cheese, and guacamole, they looked (and smelled) so delicious, I almost asked them for a taste.